Tinram/OpenSSL-File-Encrypt/README.md

 The maximum file size that can be processed is approximately 1.8GB.
 (With no *php.ini* memory limitations.)

-The 1.8GB limit is seemingly dictated by the PHP *openssl* module (OpenSSL itself on the command-line will process 2GB+ files).
+The 1.8GB limit is seemingly dictated by the PHP *openssl* module (OpenSSL itself on the command-line will process files larger than 2GB).

 ## Speed